soybin/idyll/README.md

 ### _an idyllic region in your computer's heap for fractals to coexist in complete peace and harmony_
 _idyll_ is a fractal engine, designed for the purpose of rendering beautiful, stunning and completely unique images of iterative fractals. if that sounds complicated, [**_this is a nice visual summary_**](https://www.youtube.com/watch?v=TIDYJsa3Z1A).

-## why?
-finding wallpapers that I like ends being a waste of time every now and then, so I decided to _invest_ countless hours of my time developing a tool that solves this recurrent problem of mine in the coolest way possible.

-## how?
+## technical details
-since I first decided that I would do this, I've gone deep down the rabbit hole of rendering techniques, distance estimators, and all of that good stuff related to fractals and graphics.
-If you're interested in any of this or wondering how does _idyll_ work, please consider taking a look at [**_this nice explanation_**](apple.com).
+* path-tracing used to compute global illumination
+* raymarching used for fractal distance estimation
+* cpu-based
+* multi-threaded
+* random seed generation
+* seed saving/loading system
+* configuration file
+* highly portable
+* dependent-less
+* lightweight

 ## installation
-you can either download the binary/exe version or compile it yourself
+you can either download the binary/exe version or compile the source code it yourself

-### download
+### download binary
 [download the binary here](soybin.itch.io/idyll)
 ### compile
 just clone the package and make the makefile